WesCook/WateringCans/README.md

 # Watering Cans

-Standalone and customizable watering cans, originally from Extra Utilities.
+Wonderful watering cans!
+Help farm crops or fight fires.
+Implemented as a standalone mod, originally from Extra Utilities.

-Please note this is a working document, and no features are final.

 ## Features
-Different watering cans affect hydration speed, storage capacity, and durability.
-Fully configurable.
-Disable any features or tweak balance.

-Watering tiles will:
+Watering cans will:

 * Speed up growth ticks
-* Temporarily hydrate soil
+* Hydrate soil
 * Put out fires
-* Sprays water particles
+* Spray water particles

 ## Tiers

+Watering cans are tiered so there is no obvious "best" choice.

-* Stone - Poor traits, very affordable
+* Stone - Cheap to make, but only stores half a tank
 * Iron - Jack of all trades, master of none
-* Gold - Very fast hydration, very low durability
+* Gold - Faster hydration (1.3x), but can only be filled once
-* Obsidian - No durability bar, slightly slower than iron
+* Obsidian - Heavier to use, but offers 5x5 reach

-## Costs for use (configurable)
-* Durability
-* Water refill
-* Bonemeal
-* No plans for RF/Tesla

 ## Notes

 * To create growth solution, craft bonemeal and a water bucket together.
 Place the liquid in the world and use the watering can on it.
-* Watering cans are intentionally not tiered so there's an obvious "best" choice.
-Growth solution however is a direct upgrade to plain water.
 * Watering cans only increase random tile updates.
-They don't accelerate tick updates such as Furnace progress.
+They don't accelerate tick updates such as furnace progress.